tigera-solutions/cc-aks-shift-left-workshop/modules/module-5-admission-controller.md

-# Module 4 - Calico Cloud Admission Controller
+# Module 5 - Calico Cloud Admission Controller

-1. Upgrade the OpenSSL from 1.0 to 1.1
+1. Upgrade the OpenSSL from 1.0 to 1.1 (if needed in your environment)

    ```bash
    sudo yum -y update